chaojin0310/Federated-learning-pytorch-cifar/README.md

 ## Visualization

-Ensure that the eight log files listed in the simulation instructions above exist in the repo directory (`./Federated-learning-pytorch-cifar100`).
+Ensure that the eight log files contained in the simulation instructions above exist in the repo directory (i.e., `./Federated-learning-pytorch-cifar100`).

-Run `python3 script.py --mode fed` and `python3 script.py --mode central` to get the federated and centralized results respectively in the `experimental_results` folder.
+Run `python3 script.py --mode fed` and `python3 script.py --mode central` to get the federated and centralized results respectively.
+Corresponding figures will be stored in the `experimental_results` folder.